Beoum/async-retry-wrapper/README.md

 ### option
 You can also change the retry settings if you want.

-There are a total of three options, and below is an example that includes the default option.
+There are a total of three options.
 * options
   * count : How many times are you going to try again?
     * default: 1